 Veteran director Vicente Aranda gives us his take on events preceeding the fall of the Byzantine Empire in his lush 2006 adaptation from a book by the same name, “Tirante el Blanco” [Eng.
-Title: The White Knight].
+Titles: The White Knight / The Maiden’s Conspiracy].
 I haven’t read Joanot Martorell’s original book, but knowing Sr. Aranda, I’m sure what looks at first sight to be a bawdy swashbuckler-romance with cheesy dialogues, is his way of satirizing the political intrigues and hypocrisy prevalent among the royals of the time, which eventually led to the fall of the Empire.
-But I am not too sure if he pulled it off successfully with the English dialogues – may be those in the dubbing department weren’t fully aware of his intentions.
-There is also some tongue-in-cheek humour intended, but doesn’t deliver.
+But I am not too sure if he pulled it off successfully with the English dialogues.